 Case AnalysisIn Palsgraf v.
 Long Island R.R., 162 N.E.
 99 (N.Y.
 1928), which we all remember from our first-year torts class, Judge Benjamin Cardozo restated, in his uniquely pithy manner, the common law rule...

 Vident Partners connects attorneys with qualified forensic accounting expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →